On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$: Detailed sketch of the convergence to radial and the one-arm exponent

-\item As in the chordal case, one needs to justify limits of conditional expectations arising after say, the first disconnection time $t=D^n_1$.
+\item As in the chordal case, one needs to justify limits of conditional expectations arising after stopping times.
 (I.e. the fact the spatial Markov property passes to the scaling limit definitively requires some justification).
 This step can be handled similarly as in Subsection~\ref{subsec::cvg_oneBesselexcursion}.

 \item Finally, one can extract the radial Loewner driving function $W$ from the angle $\theta$ evolving like a $\mathrm{cotan}$-Bessel process on $[0,2\pi]$ by relying on a suitable radial analog of Lemma~\ref{lem::chordal_evolution_boundary_point}.
 It is not so immediate to generalize Lemma~\ref{lem::chordal_evolution_boundary_point} to the radial setting, because the assumption $\Leb(\eta\cap\R)=0$ does not suit the radial setting.
 One possible way is to compromise to an almost sure conclusion (instead of deterministic conclusion): in the chordal setting, one replaces the requirement $\Leb(\eta\cap\R)=0$ by Condition C2, since $\Leb(\eta\cap\R)=0$ holds almost surely under Condition C2 (see Lemma~\ref{lem::processvsrhm}), then the conclusion holds almost surely.
 This compromised version of Lemma~\ref{lem::chordal_evolution_boundary_point} in the chordal setting is easily generalized to the radial setting.